-U.S. consumers used nearly 2 billion gallons of biodiesel in 2017.
-Domestic demand for biodiesel accounts for more than a quarter of all soybean oil use in the U.S.3
+Demand will reach 2.76 billion gallons of biodiesel in 2022.
+Domestic demand for biodiesel accounts for more than a quarter of all soybean oil use in the U.S.

-Each year, the Federal Renewable Fuels Standard (RFS2) sets the volume of biomass-based diesel required to be blended into transportation fuels.
-RFS2 requires this volume reach 2 billion gallons in 2017 and 2.1 billion gallons in 2018.4
+Each year, the federal Renewable Fuel Standard sets the volume of biomass-based diesel required to be blended into transportation fuels.
+The EPA has proposed record-high total volumes for 2022, which will provide for significant growth.

 Why the Checkoff Cares

 U.S. soybean farmers helped establish the biodiesel industry and have benefited from its growth.
-That’s because demand for biodiesel increases demand for, and the value of, U.S. soybean oil by 11 cents per pound and 63 cents to every bushel of soybeans.5 Increased demand for soybean oil generated by biodiesel means more soybean meal.
-That supports U.S. soybean industry’s No. 1 customer – animal agriculture – by lowering the price of soybean meal by as much as $48 per ton.6
+That’s because demand for biodiesel increases demand for, and the value of, U.S. soybean oil by accounting for an extra 13% for soybean farmers.
+Increased demand for soybean oil generated by biodiesel means more soybean meal.
+That supports the U.S. soybean industry’s No. 1 customer — animal agriculture — by lowering the price of soybean meal by as much as $42 per ton.

 - Increased demand for biodiesel boosts demand for soybean oil, the feedstock used in more than half the biodiesel produced in the U.S.

-- Biodiesel works for the U.S., for the country’s rural economies, soybean farmers, and poultry and livestock farmers.
+- Biodiesel works for the U.S. and for the country’s rural economies, soybean farmers and poultry and livestock farmers.

 - Because soybeans can be crushed for both oil and meal, biodiesel production supports animal agriculture.
 Increased demand for soybean oil to make biodiesel also increases the supply of soybean meal that can be used to make animal feed.
 That increased supply leads to lower feed prices paid by poultry and livestock farmers.

-- Biodiesel is the first and only fuel commercially available nationwide to meet EPA’s definition of an Advanced Biofuel, meaning that it reduces greenhouse gas emissions by at least 50 percent.
+- Biodiesel is the first and only fuel commercially available nationwide to meet EPA’s definition of an advanced biofuel, meaning it reduces greenhouse gas emissions by at least 50%.

-- Nearly 80 percent of the original equipment manufacturers selling diesel vehicles and equipment in the U.S. support biodiesel blends of 20 percent (B20) or higher in at least some of their equipment.
+- The majority of the original equipment manufacturers that sell diesel vehicles and equipment in the U.S. support biodiesel blends of 20% percent (B20) or higher in at least some of their equipment.

-- The U.S. biodiesel and renewable biodiesel market for 2017 was nearly 2 billion gallons.7
+- The U.S. biodiesel and renewable biodiesel market for 2017 was nearly 2 billion gallons.

-- Soybean oil makes up about 50 percent of biodiesel feedstock.
+- Soybean oil makes up about 50% of biodiesel feedstock.